Experts grade Facebook, TikTok, Twitter, YouTube on election misinformation

 The fact that TikTok does not allow political advertising on the surface bodes well for its ability to root out disinformation, but it has been apparent that its ability to do so in practice is very limited.
 AI-enabled deep fakes in particular are a growing problem on TikTok, something that the other social media networks have been able to monitor to greater effect.

-Its efforts at standing up an election center, ban deep fakes and flag disinformation are welcome but are reactive and coming too late, with voting underway in some states.
+Its efforts to set up an election center, ban deep fakes and flag disinformation are welcome but are reactive and coming too late, with voting already underway in some states.
+Even after its August announcement about new reforms, for example, a report found that "nearly 1 in 5 of the videos automatically suggested by the platform contained misinformation."
+Now that it is the second-most-popular domain in the world, behind only Google, its growing reach and influence underscore the need for TikTok to lead proactively to better police the integrity of its content.

 YouTube: C+

-Note: This article has been updated with different examples from TikTok's search completion feature and additional evidence of ongoing issues around misinformation.
-It also clarifies that Twitter wasn't the first social media platform to ban political ads.